satinbhandari/general/README.md

 ✔️ The class remains flexible and supports extra arguments via **kwargs.

 Would you like to further customize behavior (e.g., dynamic model selection, extra logging)?

+To check if a word exists in another string as an exact match (without being part of another word), you can use regular expressions (re module) in Python.

+---

+Solution: Use re.search() with Word Boundaries (\b)

+The \b ensures that SATIN is treated as a whole word, not part of another word like NOSATIN or SATINIZED.

+import re

+def contains_exact_word(text, word):
+    pattern = rf"\b{re.escape(word)}\b"  # \b ensures exact word match
+    return bool(re.search(pattern, text))

+# Examples
+print(contains_exact_word("This is a SATIN fabric.", "SATIN"))    # ✅ True
+print(contains_exact_word("This is NOSATIN fabric.", "SATIN"))    # ❌ False
+print(contains_exact_word("This is SATINIZED fabric.", "SATIN"))  # ❌ False
+print(contains_exact_word("SATIN is great.", "SATIN"))            # ✅ True

+---

+Explanation:

+\b → Word boundary (ensures SATIN is a separate word).

+re.escape(word) → Escapes special characters if any.

+re.search() → Checks if the pattern exists in the text.

+✅ This method ensures that only exact whole-word matches are found.

+Would you like this customized further for specific cases?